You are given two positive integer arrays nums

 return operations

-This problem can be solved more efficiently by considering the differences between adjacent elements.
-The key insight is that the number of operations is related to the sum of absolute differences between adjacent elements in the diff
+A more efficient approach is to focus on the differences between consecutive elements.
+The key insight is that the number of operations needed is the sum of the absolute differences between adjacent elements in the difference array.

 diff[i] = target[i] - nums[i]